Joseph Lavery

 Contact Details

-Joseph practises in all of Chambers’ core areas including public law and human rights, information and data law, public procurement, education and employment.
+Joseph practises in all of Chambers’ core areas including public law and human rights, information and data law, public procurement, education and employment, and sport.

 Prior to coming to the Bar, Joseph was the Judicial Assistant to Sir Geoffrey Vos, Master of the Rolls, in the Court of Appeal.
 In this role Joseph worked on notable and high-profile appeals spanning the breadth of civil law, including in the area of public law and human rights.
 Joseph has a LLM from Harvard Law School, where he studied comparative public law as a scholar of the Saint Andrew’s Society of New York, and a BA in Jurisprudence from the University of Oxford.